lucaspunz/ml-project/README.md

 - The frontend is hosted on Vercel and the backend on Google Cloud Run.
 - Note: The backend server might need some time to warm up.
 Check if the frontend displays "Backend: Connected".
 If it shows "Backend: Disconnected", refresh the page a few times.

+### Running the Jupyter Notebooks
+- The Jupyter notebooks are located in the root directory.
+- Install by running `pip install -r requirements.txt` in the root directory.

 ## Contributors

 - [Lucas Punz](https://github.com/lucaspunz)